Skip to Content

 10. Bob’s Vegetable Stand and Pumpkin Farm

 Bob’s Vegetable Stand and Pumpkin Farm is another great pumpkin patch in California.
-Choose the perfect pumpkin from their multiple varieties in store or on the field.
+Choose the perfect pumpkin from their multiple varieties in-store or on the field.

 Bobs Vegetable Stand and Pumpkin Patch

-Dates: Open Daily
+Dates: Open Daily through September and October

 Entry Fees: Free admission and Free parking